dtruong4/kaggle_bike_sharing_ml/project_report.md

 * Light GBM
 The winning model ended up being a `WeightedEnsemble` with a stack level of 3, but even then, it wasn't as accurate as the model with HPO\#1.
 This further evidenced the fact when tuning hyperparameters, having more time to test and validate more model options can yield better results.

 The largest downside of HPO\#1, however, was the fact that it two double the amount of time for the training to complete.
-This is definitely something that I will have to weigh as I continue to train other models in future projects.
+This is definitely something that I will have to weigh as I continue to train other models in future projects, especially when I use services on AWS that charge on an hourly basis.

 ### If you were given more time with this dataset, where do you think you would spend more time?